crytic/cloudexec/README.md

 Note that there is often a delay while deleting files from Digital Ocean Spaces buckets.

-## Optional: Create a cloudexec DigitalOcean image
+## Optional: Create a CloudExec DigitalOcean image

-Building and uploading a dedicated DigitalOcean image for cloudfuzz will simplify your launch configuration and improve startup times.
+Building and uploading a dedicated DigitalOcean image for `cloudexec` will simplify your launch configuration and improve startup times.

 To do so, install `packer` with `brew install packer`.
 If you're using `nix` and `direnv`, it's added to your PATH via the flake's dev shell.